sinnwrig/DirectXShaderCompiler-zig/README.md

 - Renamed the C API and internal functions to follow a more general _DXC/C_ naming convention.
 - Removed MSVC and DIA SDK builds due to the lack of support these libraries have for non-windows platforms.
 PRs welcome which re-add support for them, but I am uninterested and currently unable to add support for them from Linux.
 - Moved SPIRV-Tools external dependency from [hexops/spirv-tools](https://github.com/hexops/spirv-tools) to [SPIRV-Tools-zig](https://github.com/sinnwrig/SPIRV-Tools-zig).
+- Addition of `-Dbuild_headers` flag, which rebuilds python generated and tablegen'ned headers used by LLVM, Clang, and DXC into _generated-include_.